-Successful integration of new methods and technologies requires an extensive level of knowledge sharing.
+Successful integration of new methods and technologies requires an extensive level of knowledge-sharing.
 Therefore, the BIM management group engages in BIM Networks, BIM standard organisations and conferences, and also lectures at conferences and educational institutions.
-These activities are essential in order to build and share new knowledge - internally as well as externally.
+These activities are essential to build and share new knowledge - internally and externally.

-Schmidt Hammer Lassen is co-founder and member of the BIM7AA, a voluntary collaboration between seven Danish architectural practices in collaboration with Aarhus School of Architecture.
+Schmidt Hammer Lassen is co-founder and member of the BIM7AA, a voluntary collaboration between seven Danish architectural practices and the Aarhus School of Architecture.
 The purpose of BIM7AA is to develop and continuously optimise commonly developed BIM tools, methods and processes focusing on interdisciplinary cooperation.